-- 4.1 All parties to the Council have a responsibility to ensure that their conduct towards others does not harass or bully or in any way demean the dignity of others.
-If unacceptable behaviour is observed then each individual can challenge the perpetrator and ask them to stop.
-There needs to be agreement about how "robust people management" and "bullying" differ; effective management of performance will usually include feedback based on objective evidence, delivered by a committee specifically designated and often trained to manage and appraise staff, with dialogue occurring on a face-to-face basis in confidential surroundings. - 4.2 Bullying is more likely to be complained about when individual Members criticise staff, often without objective evidence, without the mandate from the corporate body of the Council and in environments which are open to the public or other employees or by way of blogs, social media comments, or in the pub or local playground. - 4.3 The Council undertakes to share its policy with all members and workers and request that each party signs to demonstrate acceptance of its terms.
-All new members and employees will be provided with a copy of this policy. - 4.4 A review of the policy shall be undertaken each year (or as appropriate) and necessary amendments will be undertaken by the Clerk and reported to the Full Council for approval. - 4.5 The Council will undertake to ensure that its members and workers are trained in the processes required by this policy as deemed appropriate.
+- 4.1 All parties to the Council have a responsibility to ensure that their conduct towards others does not harass or bully or in any way demean their dignity.
+If unacceptable behaviour is observed, then each individual can challenge the perpetrator and ask them to stop.
+There needs to be agreement about how "robust people management" and "bullying" differ; effective management of performance will usually include feedback based on objective evidence, delivered by a committee specifically designated and often trained to manage and appraise staff, with dialogue occurring on a face-to-face basis in confidential surroundings. - 4.2 The Council undertakes to share its policy with all colleagues and request that each party signs to demonstrate acceptance of its terms.
+All new colleagues will be provided with a copy of this policy. - 4.3 A review of the policy shall be undertaken each year. - 4.4 The Council will undertake to ensure that officials are trained in the processes required by this policy. - 4.5 The Council will encourage Councillors to attend appropriate training.